Jethet/wiki-hh/Express & Node.js/json_with_Node.md

 ## Reading and Writing JSON Files with Node.js

+**The .json file does not need any export if it to be used in another file.** It always has to be an array of JSON objects if you want
+to use the .json file as a test database or something like that.
+Don't add anything more outside of the array.

 **Reading the JSON data from a file**

 The Node.js fs module has two functions available that can be used to read files from the file system: *readFile* and *readFileSync*.